akkartik/mu/tutorial/index.md

 (Also, don't forget to delete the statement you typed in before you move on to trying out the next one.)

+Runbooks are a handy tool for working with computers.
+In a runbook you write instructions to your future self or for others you're working with.
+They're instructions for programming people, not computers.